lauslim12-old/internet-technology/README.md

 # Introduction to Internet Technology (UKM Website)
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
 My final project for Introduction to Internet Technology course in my university.
-The whole repository is coded with HTML, CSS, JavaScript and its variants (jQuery, containsJavascript Object Notation or JSON), and Angular.
+Programmed with Angular 8, this project is designed to make API calls and display them in the form of a web page.

+## Notes
+* As this project is generated with Angular 8, as of the time I'm updating this (28/07/2020), I believe it has security vulnerabilities (from Angular itself) that I cannot be bothered to fix, as I have to update this to Angular 10.
+Please be sure and only use this for educational purposes and not in production!

 ## Architecture & Philosophies
 * HTML, CSS, JavaScript, jQuery, JSON, and Angular.